alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 ### Introducing Activity Transitions

-Beginning with Lollipop, `Transition`s can now be used to orchestrate more elaborate animations between `Activity`s.
+Beginning with Lollipop, `Transition`s can be used to orchestrate more elaborate animations between `Activity`s.
 Before we start getting into the code, however, it will be helpful to discuss some basic definitions and common terminology that are used in the rest of this post:

 > Let `A` and `B` be activities and assume activity `A` starts activity `B`.
 We refer to `A` as the _calling Activity_ (the activity that "calls" `startActivity()`) and `B` as the _called Activity_.